developer-zebra/developer-zebra-site/src/emdk-for-android/9-0/guide/setup/index.md

 ##### EMDK APIs are now ready to use.

 #### Notes:
-* A plus sign ("+") can be substituted for a major or minor version number in the dependencies section.
+* In the build.gradle, a plus sign ("+") can be substituted for a major or minor version number in the dependencies section.
 For example, declaring `com.symbol:emdk:7.6+` uses SDK versions 7.6 and newer.
 * The Java version used to compile a project is based on the `compileSdkVersion` selected for the project.
 Different versions of Android support different versions of Java.
 If necessary, the default Java version can be overridden.
 [Learn more](https://developer.android.com/studio/intro/studio-config#jdk).

 -----

 ### Install EMDK Plug-in

-OPTIONAL

-The EMDK Plug-in adds Profile Manager, a graphical UI for accessing Zebra's MX device-configuration layer.
+The optional EMDK Plug-in adds Profile Manager, a graphical UI for accessing the Zebra MX device-configuration layer built into every device. **Zebra strongly recommends using the EMDK Plug-in if the app is intended to alter settings on the device**.

-> **NOTE**: Dialog boxes of macOS, Windows and Android Studio versions vary slightly.

 #### Set up EMDK for Android:

+> **NOTE**: Dialog boxes of macOS, Windows and Android Studio versions might vary slightly.

 1. [Uninstall prior EMDK installations](#uninstallemdk) and related files, if any.
 2. **Select a Project SDK**:<br>